bng44270/bng44270/README.md

 I use my [LinkedIn profile][linkedin profile] and my [Resume][resume url] to maintain detailed information my career experience including education and certifications.

+If you have an interest in learning coding please check out my [SuperProf profile][superprof url] and I can get you started on your coding journey.

 If you would be interested in custom development, systems architecture, or business process consulting, please [click here][contact url] to contact me.

 <!--